 Acyclovir | - Crystalluria and nephrotoxicity secondary to obstructive urolithiasis, particularly after rapid high-dose IV infusion.
 Risk is increased with dehydration or pre-existing renal impairment.

-- Neurotoxicity with high doses (agitation, confusion, hallucination, seizure, coma), especially in patients with renal impairment and/or older patients
+- Neurotoxicity with high doses (agitation, confusion, hallucination, seizure, coma), especially in people with renal impairment and/or older adults

 - Thrombophlebitis at peripheral IV infusion site